SeiryuZ/HemeWeb/documents/evaluation/README.md

   ![Other people's simulation](../resources/images/evaluation/reproduce_other.png "Other people's Simulation")

-  Then, we can modify the previous or other people's simulation parameter in the next screen like how we configure the simulation parameter.
+  The specified previous or other people's simulation's parameter are preserved and can be modified in the next screen like how we configure the simulation parameters.

   ![Modify configuration](../resources/images/evaluation/reproduce_conf1.png "Modify configuration")
   ![Modify configuration](../resources/images/evaluation/reproduce_conf2.png "Modify configuration")